Social Listening Query Builder

 - Event Monitoring

 Topics are driven by queries that you set up to listen to conversations happening on social that are relevant to the subject of your Topic.
-For instance, if you build a Brand Health Topic, you’d create a query to listen to conversations about your brand happening on social.
+For instance, if you build a Brand Health Topic, you create a query to listen to conversations about your brand happening on social.

-Note: You must have the Manage Topics Listening feature permission to create new topics and queries.
+You must have the Manage Topics Listening feature permission to create new topics and queries.

-Creating a query
+Creating a Topic

 Let’s use a scenario to walk through the process of building a Listening Topic.